lora139/Thesis-project-HerBody/Plan.md

--> A navigation bar
+-> A navigation bar /
--> A slide show
+-> A slide show/
--> A header
+-> A header/
--> Some sections and articles
+-> Some sections and articles/
--> A footer
+-> A footer/

 The <section> element can be used to define a part of a website with related content.